Trading across the Line of Control in Kashmir: New opinion poll explores prospects for business and peace

-Their findings were initially presented in Jammu at an event attended by politicians, policymakers, and members of Jammu and Kashmir's Joint Chamber of Commerce and Industries – a recently rejuvenated combined body of the different chambers and trade associations from both sides of the divide.
+Their findings were initially presented in Jammu at an event attended by politicians, policymakers, and members of the Jammu and Kashmir Joint Chamber of Commerce and Industry – a recently rejuvenated combined body of the different chambers and trade associations from both sides of the divide.

 All 22 members of the Chamber on the Indian side of Jammu and Kashmir later met with Chief Minister Omar Abdullah in a bid to gain official support for strengthening the cross-LoC trade links.

 The report will help government make better policies